 First, I searched to see if anyone had done a Digital Vision Board, I mean why reinvent the wheel?
 I found one post that really got close to what I was trying to accomplish.

 The only difference was she prints her final board into a poster print.
 But hey, now I had a running start.

 I used PowerPoint to basically create a one-page slide.
 I choose a favorite color of mine, aqua, as the backdrop.
 Then I inserted the words “My 2015 Vision Board”.

 Then I collected a few photo inspirations for projects & goals I had for the coming year.
 I even included some long-term dreams.
 I used one image for each item, I imported them onto the slide.

 Use Images for Goals

-For some of the projects I used text only, but mostly photos and clipart I found on Google or Pinterest.
-I saved the one page PowerPoint slide as a PowerPoint presentation, just like you would a multi-slide presentation, then I saved it again as a JPEG image (this is important).
+For some of the projects I used text only, but mostly photos and clipart that I found on Google or Pinterest.
+I saved the one-page PowerPoint slide as a PowerPoint presentation, just like you would a multi-slide presentation.
+Then I saved it again as a JPEG image (this is important).
 You have to save the presentation so you can edit it later.

 Growing Your Vision Board

 Now here is why I think using PowerPoint was the best option for me.